solita/solita.github.com/_posts/2018-06-12-making-cloudformation-awesome.md

 * https://orders.acme.com
 * https://customers.acme.com

-All services are kept in separate git repositories (`acme-products-api`, `acme-orders-api` and `acme-customers-api`), but because of the cost optimisation policy, all of these services must be served via single load balancer using host based routing and all docker containers must be deployed in the same ECS cluster.
+All services are kept in separate git repositories (`acme-products-api`, `acme-orders-api` and `acme-customers-api`), but because of the cost optimisation policy, all of these services must be served via one load balancer using host based routing, and all docker containers must be deployed in the same ECS cluster.

 In a scenario like this, it's a pretty good idea to spin up a new stack `acme-infra` for defining shared resources.
 So setup would be something similar to this.